At Nido: Coworking & Childcare

 Tonya Downing — Tonya is passionate about the Montessori philosophy and looks forward to meeting each child where they are and giving them opportunities to succeed in meaningful work.
-She believes that The Montessori method naturally develops a love of learning new stuff and a caring community of strong, independent individuals.
+She believes that the Montessori Method naturally develops a love of learning and a caring community of strong, independent individuals.

 Tonya has a BA in Philosophy from a small liberal arts college in Michigan and will be continuing her education in Montessori this fall.
 In addition to teaching (and learning), she enjoys any opportunity for creativity, music, a good book, and exploring Durham on walks with her pups Franny and Debbie, and husband Josh.